Our School Offer

 In addition to the ongoing support from your child’s class and department teams, we have a dedicated nursing team and access to therapy services within school.
 We also work in partnership with children and adult social care and other partner agencies to ensure appropriate ongoing support.
-Details of the overall arrangements are outlined in the child’s Integrated Individual Plan.
+Details of the overall arrangements are outlined in your child’s Education and Health Care Plan.

 What support is there for behaviour?